 As from April 1, 2015, the Bank applies Directive 221 "Liquidity coverage ratio" which became effective on that date.
 This Directive stipulates minimum liquidity ratios for a one-month term (regulatory LCR), calculated based on uniform multipliers for the banking system, specified by the Bank of Israel based on Basel III directives.
-At the end of 2016, the transition period for implementation of the minimum liquidity coverage ratio ended - and as from January 1, 2017, the minimum required is 100%.
-As part of its risks management policy, the Bank Board of Directors specified that additional safety cushions are to be maintained, beyond the regulatory minimum ratio; hence the target liquidity coverage ratio for the Bank and the Group in 2017 would by 5% higher than the minimum required.
+In conformity with transitional provisions, the minimum requirement increased in 2016 to 80% and as from January 1, 2017, the minimum requirement is 100%.
+The Bank's Board of Directors specified a further safety cushion beyond the minimum ratio.
 This ratio is managed and reported for all currencies in aggregate and for NIS separately, both at Bank level and on Group basis.
 The ratio for the bank solo and the consolidated ratio are calculated daily and reported as the average of daily observations over 90 days prior to the report date.
 This regulation is in addition to liquidity risk management using internal models, as stipulated by Directive 342, as described above.

-In the first quarter of 2017, the Bank continued to maintain appropriate liquidity by investing excess liquidity in liquid assets of very high quality - Level 1 assets.
-The average liquidity coverage ratio (consolidated) for the first quarter of 2017 was 118%, similar to the average ratio of 117% in the fourth quarter of 2016 (the minimum ratio required by the Supervisor of Banks in 2016 was 80%).
-There were no deviations from the limitations for this ratio recorded in the first quarter of 2017.
+In 2016, the Bank continued to maintain appropriate liquidity by investing excess liquidity in liquid assets of very high quality - Level 1 assets.
+The average (consolidated) liquidity coverage ratio for the fourth quarter of 2016 was 117% (the minimum ratio required by the Supervisor of Banks was 80%), compared to 105% in the third quarter.
+The increase in the average ratio compared to the previous quarter is due to continued increase in retail and other deposits and continued improvement in the structure of Bank resources, which resulted in increase in liquid assets.
+In 2016 there were no recorded deviations from the restrictions on this ratio.

 The major factors affecting the liquidity coverage ratio results are composition of Bank sources and uses.
 High-Quality Liquid Assets ("HQLA") are Level 1 assets, which are typically highly negotiable and associated with low risk.
 These include cash, current accounts and deposits with central banks, debentures of sovereigns with a 0% risk weighting and debentures of the State of Israel.
-In the first quarter of 2017, the average balance of high-quality liquid assets amounted to NIS 40.0 billion, an increase compared to the fourth quarter of 2016, when the average balance amounted to NIS 38.9 billion.
-Cash outflows primarily consist of unsecured wholesale financing - deposits which corporations and financial institutions deposited with the Bank, as well as outflows with respect to exposure to derivatives.
+In the fourth quarter of 2016, the average balance of high-quality liquid assets amounted to NIS 38.9 billion, an increase from the previous quarter, when the average balance amounted to NIS 35 billion.
+Cash outflows primarily consist of un-secured wholesale financing - deposits which corporations and financial institutions deposited with the Bank, as well as outflows with respect to exposure to derivatives.
 Cash inflows primarily consist of credit receipts and inflows with respect to exposure to derivatives.
-The average balance of net cash outflows in the first quarter of 2017 amounted to NIS 34.0 billion, compared to NIS 33.2 billion in the fourth quarter of 2016.
+The average balance of net cash outflows in the fourth quarter of 2016 amounted to NIS 33.2 billion, compared to NIS 33.3 billion in the previous quarter.
+The ratio in the fourth quarter of 2016 was higher compared to the previous quarter, due to continued improvement of the Bank's source structure, by establishing stable financing sources and diverting short-term financing sources to longer term ones.